marcus-nl/ember-schema-generator/README.md

 # Ember Schema Generator

 Ember Schema Generator can be used to generate an Ember schema from a Jackson model.
+This makes integration between Java and Ember much easier, because you only need to define your data model once, avoiding code duplication.

 For our purpuses, a Jackson model is the set of classes that are mapped by [Jackson Databind](https://github.com/FasterXML/jackson-databind).